VNet and subnet planning

 * Each autoscaling activity can be treated as deploying a new Virtual Warehouse.
 For example, when a XS Virtual Warehouse is scaled once, it uses four VMs instead of two.

-Subnets for Machine Learning
+Subnets for Cloudera AI

 You also need one subnet per each workspace that you plan to run.
-ML uses the Kubenet plugin to AKS and the subnet used for a workspace cannot be shared with another workspace or another service.
+Cloudera AI uses the Kubenet plugin to AKS and the subnet used for a workspace cannot be shared with another workspace or another service.
 You can choose which subnet is used by a workspace at the time of provisioning.
 Cloudera recommends a /25 CIDR for these subnet, but if you would like to provide a custom range, the formula to calculate IP Addresses per workspace is as follows:

 • Each workspace can grow up to 30 CPU worker nodes and 30 GPU workers; each node consumes one IP address.